cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/wyoming-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2017, 2105 wage theft claims were filed with the Wyoming Department of Workforce Services.
-The total amount_paid was 1085092.92.
+The data obtained by CBS News shows that, since 2017, 2,105 wage theft claims were filed with the Wyoming Department of Workforce Services.
+The total amount owed was $1,085,092.92.

-The median amount_paid was 0.0.
+The median amount for each case was $578.02.
 Here's how losing that amount could impact an average worker in wyoming

-0.0 is the equivalent of:
+$578.02 is the equivalent of:
 * 0 weeks of pay for the average worker in wyoming.
-* 0 months of rent for the average renter in wyoming or 0 months of mortgage payments for the average homeowner in wyoming.
+* 1 months of rent for the average renter in wyoming or 0 months of mortgage payments for the average homeowner in wyoming.
-* 0 tanks of gas for the average driver in wyoming.
-* 0 weeks of groceries for the average family in wyoming.\
+* 2 weeks of groceries for the average family in wyoming.

 ### Amounts paid to claimants

-0.45795724465558196% of the 2105 wage theft cases provided by the Wyoming Department of Workforce Services resulted in a payment to the claimant.
+0%% of the 2,105 wage theft cases provided by the Wyoming Department of Workforce Services resulted in a payment to the claimant.

-The total amount paid to claimants was 1085092.92.
+The total amount paid to claimants was $1,085,092.92.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 0.0.
 0.0% of the cases paid were paid in full.